eventide-project/schema/README.md

 # => {name: "Some Name", amount: 11, active: true}
 ```

-Note: The `include_transient` keyword argument cannot be passed to the `to_h` method, and the result of the `to_h` method never includes any excluded attributes.
+Note: The `include_transient` keyword argument cannot be passed to the `to_h` method, and the result of the `to_h` method never includes any transient attributes.

 ## Intercepting and Modifying Input and Output Data